airbugs/Dynastes_introgression/README.md

 # Dynastes_introgression
 #r code to modify .loci output from pyRAD
-#see Huang 2016 Genetic introgression and convergent phenotypic evolution in Hercules beetles for detail
+#see Huang 2016 Parapatric genetic introgression and phenotypic assimilation in Hercules beetles for detail